 Your diet has a direct effect on the development and progression of varicose veins.
 Nutritious foods strengthen your veins and boost healthy blood circulation.

 The top 5 nutrients to improve your varicose veins

-Bioflavonoids do more than give fruits and vegetables their color, they are super-antioxidants.
-Red cabbage, strawberries, cranberries, blueberries, grape seed, garlic, beets, onion, spinach, mango, papaya and pineapple are all bioflavonoid-rich foods that can help reduce inflammation, aching, pain and swelling associated with varicose veins.
-They also assist in rebuilding the collagen proteins that make your blood vessel walls stronger and more pliable.
+Bioflavonoids do more than give fruits and vegetables their color, they are super-antioxidants that can reduce the swelling and discomfort associated with varicose veins and rebuild the collagen proteins that make your blood vessel walls stronger and more pliable.

 2. Vitamin C

 Vitamin C helps your body generate collagen and elastin proteins, which keep your vein walls and arteries strong and flexible.
 Strong vein walls keep your blood pumping through your legs and back into your heart, and prevent your veins from stretching and becoming varicose.
 Weak vein walls are a significant factor in developing varicose veins.